 5. Fort Stanton Historic Site

 Located in Billy-the-Kid country, near Ruidoso and Capitan, is an old military fort that we completely stumbled upon.
 We won’t pretend to be history buffs.
-But, Fort Stanton really intrigued us.
-It was just this little abandoned village nestled in the mountains.
+But, the Fort Stanton Historic Site really intrigued us.
+It was just this little abandoned village nestled in the mountains of New Mexico.

 On further investigation, we found the museum and lots of historical explanations regarding its significance as a military fort, later turned hospital.
 It was fun wandering around in the old buildings while we learned about its past.